 Immersing yourself in a language is one of the best ways to accelerate your understanding.
 Watch Spanish soap operas with the subtitles turned off or listen to Spanish music or podcasts in the car on the way to work.
 Even if you don’t know enough Spanish to fully understand what’s being said, hearing the pronunciations and being exposed to the cultural nuances can help you pick up the language more quickly.

-The best way to get a deeper understanding of the language and get plenty of practice with having conversations is to partner up.
+The best way to get a deeper understanding of the language and get plenty of practise with having conversations is to partner up.
 Rosetta Stone has an online community of language learners where you can find other Spanish speakers to roll those r’s with and open up a new world of conversational opportunities.

 Try Our Award-Winning App